- 1 Market to me. Not my device.

 Collects first-party data from channels and devices (web analytics, CRM, device data, e-commerce, etc.).

 Unifies data into audience profiles, giving you a complete customer view across devices and channels.
 Create look-alike models, build audience segments and groups of profiles and supplement with second- and third-party data sources.

 Activates audience segments by pushing them out to demand-side platforms (DSPs), campaign management systems and other marketing platforms.

 How Adobe can help.

 Integrate with existing systems.
 Native integration with Adobe Experience Cloud allows Audience Manager to ingest data from Adobe solutions and dozens of third-party providers for use in creating audience segments.
-Those segments can then be exported to other Adobe products for use in personalization and campaigns, multiple DSPs, and server-side platforms (SSPs).
+Those segments can then be exported to other Adobe products for use in personalisation and campaigns, multiple DSPs and server-side platforms (SSPs).

 Measure your performance.
 Find out which audience segments are performing well and where you might need to make some adjustments.
 Discover new segments you might not have considered for targeting.

 Deliver real-time experiences.
-Ingest data in real time from onsite and offline data sources, such as call centers or in-store purchases.
+Ingest data in real time from onsite and off-line data sources, such as call centres or in-store purchases.
 Then export segment qualifications in real time to marketing platforms.

 26% increase in site conversion rate